 The cost of a traditional Bachelor's degree is at an all-time high.
-In the U.S., the average student graduates with $37,651 in student loan debt(opens new window).
+In the United States, the average public university student graduates with $32,637 in student loan debt(opens new window).
 At the same time, companies are struggling to fill technical roles because the supply of candidates with the right training outpaces demand.
-For example, reports show one Software Developer for every five open jobs(opens new window).
+For example, 68% of executives(opens new window) report a moderate-to-extreme skills gap for artificial intelligence (AI) specialists.

-Due to the rising college costs and tech talent shortage, many companies offer 6-figure jobs—no degree required.
-We've compiled a list of jobs that make more than $100K a year without a college degree.
+Due to rising college costs and a tech talent shortage, many companies offer six-figure jobs — no degree required.
+Using the latest salary data, we've compiled a list of jobs that pay more than $100K a year without a college degree.
 We'll also provide tips for navigating the job market and finding the right role for you.

 How to get six-figure jobs—no degree required